mprevot/ReviewNdepend/README.md

 #### Who am I

-I'm graduate student, double major in theoretical physics and pure mathematics, and software engineer, essentially into research in foundations of mathematics, artificial intelligence and artificial understanding.
+I am a graduate student, double major in theoretical physics and pure mathematics, and software engineer, essentially into research in foundations of mathematics, artificial intelligence and artificial understanding.